publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5309.md

             (B) the ridership estimated for the project is not less than 90 percent of the ridership estimated for the project at the time the project was approved for advancement into the engineering phase.

+        (4)  __Remaining costs__  __.—__

-        (4)  __Remainder of net capital project cost__  __.—__
+        The remainder of the net capital project costs shall be provided—

+            (A) in cash from non-Government sources;

+            (B) from revenues from the sale of advertising and concessions; or

-        The remainder of the net capital project cost shall be provided from an undistributed cash surplus, a replacement or depreciation cash fund or reserve, or new capital.
+            (C) from an undistributed cash surplus, a replacement or depreciation cash fund or reserve, or new capital.

         (5)  __Limitation on statutory construction__  __.—__